 In today’s engineering and manufacturing environment, products are rarely made by a single manufacturer.
-Companies have to collaborate and often that means that your design data needs to be shared.
+Companies need to collaborate, and often that means sharing design data.

-In this article, we will be talking about how to help resolve the issue that comes with working with partners and suppliers who design using different CAD applications.
-This can cause incompatibility issues and project delays, when sending or receiving data with customers and suppliers.
+In this article, we’ll be talking about how to help resolve the issues that come with working with partners and suppliers who design using different CAD applications.
+This can cause incompatibility issues and project delays when sending or receiving data to customers and suppliers.

 Using the Source CAD

-One option for sharing incompatible data is for a company to buy a seat of the source CAD system, in order to be able to access the data received.
-However, this adds additional expense to the project, and also requires specialist skills or training which can be costly and time consuming.
+You could buy seats of the source CAD system to access any incompatible data you receive, but this can add significant expense to a project.
+Training users on a new system can also be costly and time-consuming.
 As a result, it’s not always the most efficient or cost-effective option, especially for smaller companies.
-And even if you’ve spent the time and money on purchasing a new seat of CAD, the data still might need to be accessed in an alternative form further down the supply chain.
+Even after investing in new CAD software, the data may still need to be accessed in an alternative form further down the supply chain.

 Neutral Formats

 One common method of sharing design data is to use a neutral file format like STEP.
-This format can make data sharing easier, particularly in a supply chain that uses many different CAD systems.
-This is because STEP is a standardized format that is accessible to many CAD users.
-However, there is a risk of data loss when using this method, which can result in reduced accuracy.
+These formats can make data sharing easier, particularly in a supply chain that uses many different CAD systems.
+By using a standardized format, you can make data accessible to many CAD users, as the files can be read by their software.
+However, there is a risk of data loss when working with a neutral format, which can result in reduced accuracy.

 3D PDF

 Alternatively, if you are collaborating with partners and suppliers who only need to view design data, 3D PDF may be the best solution.
-Instead of sharing native CAD or a lightweight visualization file (3DXML, Creo View, or JT), you can send a PDF that contains an interactive representation of your CAD model.
-This is particularly beneficial if you want to protect your IP, since you aren’t sharing the native file you can be sure that you are not giving up your IP.
-Plus, PDFs are easy to share, making collaboration even simpler as you can surround your design data with additional information to add further value.
+Instead of sharing native CAD or a lightweight visualization file (e.g. 3DXML, Creo View, or JT), you can send a PDF that contains an interactive representation of your CAD model.
+This has the added benefit of protecting your IP, since you aren’t sharing the native file.
+Plus, PDFs are easy to share and accessible to anyone with Adobe Acrobat Reader – making collaboration even simpler.
+You can also use templates to tailor additional information alongside your CAD model and attach other documents to the PDF to provide extra context.

 Another option for solving the issue of collaborating with design data is being able to translate your 3D CAD data from one system to the other.
-Direct data translators are available that enable data exchange and sharing of incompatible data formats.
-This can be a more cost-effective method of exchanging data between CAD or visualization systems, allowing you to collaborate with partners and suppliers.
+With a direct data translator, you can simplify sharing data between users of incompatible data formats.
+This can be a more cost-effective method of exchanging data between CAD or visualization systems, allowing you to collaborate with partners and suppliers effectively.

 When sending data